makara-filip/dirsync/docs/User documentation.md

 ## Minimum software and hardware requirements

 The following operating system versions are supported (and tested):

 - Windows 11 (Windows 10 functionality is not tested),
 - Linux: most popular and modern distributions, tested on Ubuntu 22.04.5 LTS,
 - macOS 15 (Sequoia) or later

-For build and installation, [CMake build system](https://cmake.org) and a C++ compiler is used.
+For build and installation, [CMake build system](https://cmake.org) and a C++ compiler are used.
 Check your installed versions:

 - CMake 3.29.3 or later
 - C++ compiler: clang version 17 and or later OR gcc version 14 or later, with formatting and filesystem support

 The hardware requirements:

 - CPU: any modern processor (even low-end or embedded CPUs)
 - architecture: works on both 32-bit and 64-bit systems, 64-bit is preferred
 - RAM: ~50 MB free memory, depends on the number of files being processed
 - storage: sufficient space for synchronized files
 - file system: must be directory-based, all FAT, NTFS, ext,